Breads & Doughs

 • This is a double chocolate recipe, but because we use cocoa, bittersweet chocolate, and limited added sugar, the bread has a nuanced, rich chocolate flavor and is not overly sweet.

-To me, there’s nothing as satisfying to make and as scrumptious as a warm loaf of bread.
+For me, few things are as satisfying to bake, or as delicious to enjoy, as a fresh, warm loaf of bread.
 At Bigger Bolder Baking, we love sharing deliciously creative bread recipes with you!
 Be sure to check out our Pizza Monkey Bread, Steakhouse-Style Pumpernickel Bread, and Crazy Dough Cheesy Bread.

 Table of Contents